Genymobile/genymotion-cloud-ssl-tool/README.md

-# Install a trusted certificate for your Genymotion AWS instance
+# Install a trusted certificate for your Genymotion Cloud instance

 ## Prerequisites